 These starchy ingredients will help to thicken the soup without the need for a blender or food processor, as the fat content in butter helps join the starch in the hot soup.

 In summary, there are many ways to add thickness to your soup recipes.
-These tricks include adding flour, butter, rice, potatoes, bread, yogurt, or beans to your soup.
+These tricks include adding flour, butter, cooked or uncooked rice, potatoes, bread, yogurt, or beans to your soup.

 For smooth soup or puree, make sure to blend these ingredients in a food processor before adding them.
 To achieve a chunky soup, simply chop up these cooked items and stir them into your soup.